SECTION I: Title and Headquarters

 - (m) to establish and maintain close relations with relevant international, government and non-government organisations in pursuit of these objects;

-- (n) o fight for authors’ rights and international reimbursement systems;
+- (n) to fight for authors’ rights and international reimbursement systems;

-- (o) to promote equality of gender, to exercise non-discrimination in its activities and to strive to achieve gender equality in representation within its statutory bodies.
+- (o) to promote equality of sex, race, colour, language, religion, political or other opinion, national or social origin, association with a national minority, property, birth or other status, to exercise non-discrimination in its activities and to strive to achieve equality in representation within its statutory bodies;

 SECTION IV: Membership